seek4science/seek/tech/releases/index.md

 * The sample attribute type "Registered Sample (multiple)" has been renamed "Registered Sample List" to be consistent with other types.
 * The sample attribute type "Ontology" has been removed, as it was just duplicate of "Controlled Vocabulary".
 We are looking at ways to distinguish between plain CV's and ontology based CV's in the UI.
+* Allow a Controlled Vocabulary that has been populated from an ontology via the Ontology Lookup Service to now also allow additional terms to be manually added.

 For a full list, see [closed issues for 1.14.1](https://github.com/seek4science/seek/milestone/20?closed=1)